STUDENTS MEETING THE FOLLOWING REQUIREMENTS WILL BE CONSIDERED FOR ADMISSION:

 - Successfully completed 17 college preparatory units

-- Top 65 percent of their graduating class AND have an ACT composite score of 18 (870 SAT) or higher
+- Top 65 percent of their graduating class AND have a minimum composite score of 18 ACT or 950 SAT

 To be considered for admission, home-schooled students must provide the following:

 - Official transcripts from school(s) attended

 - Transcript of courses taken at home and grades signed by the individual providing the education verifying the curriculum